doaa450/Customer-lifetime-value/README.md

 Customer Lifetime Value (CLTV) is a core pillar of **Customer Value Management (CVM)**.
 This project demonstrates how data-driven CLTV analysis can be used to **identify high-value customer segments**, **predict future value**, and **support retention & monetization decisions**.

+Customer Lifetime Value (CLTV) is a key metric in Customer Value Management (CVM).
+It helps organizations prioritize customers, optimize retention strategies, and allocate marketing resources more effectively.

+Objective: Build an end-to-end analytics workflow to calculate, analyze, and predict CLTV, and translate insights into actionable CVM recommendations.

 ---

 ## 2. Business Problem